- 1 Airbnb in Hoi An

-Hidden Hint: Ask for a Special Offer!
-This feature on the host’s dashboard is one that most users don’t know about.
-If you have found your ideal Airbnb but is a little more expensive than you can afford, ask the host to make you a special offer.
+Hidden Hint: If you have found your ideal Airbnb but is a little more expensive than you can afford, ask the host to make you a special offer.
 Some will be more than willing to drop the price, especially if you are staying with them for a longer period.

 How to Be a Good Airbnb Guest in Hoi An

 Don’t forget that Airbnb guests get reviewed, too.
-Bad reviews might affect future host opportunities and many bad reviews may result in you eventually being removed from Airbnb’s system.
+Bad reviews might affect future host opportunities.
+Many bad reviews may result in you eventually being removed from Airbnb’s system.

 Where to Stay – Our Top Airbnb Picks for All Budgets